GenomeDK/genomedk-docs/docs/working-with-data.rst

 :file:`backup`.
 The directory can be located in any other directory, but only some locations are eligible for backup (see :ref:`data_locations`).

-Data is backed up approximately once per week and are kept for 30 days.
+Data is backed up approximately once per week and is kept for 30 days.

 .. warning::